 Software security should be considered from the beginning of any new software development project.
-Starting a can be daunting, as there are many decisions that need to be made and considerations that must be thought through.
+Starting a new project can be daunting, as there are many decisions that need to be made and considerations that must be thought through.
 Often this includes defining project requirements, selecting the right processes, choosing the right tools, and ensuring software security.

 For that reason, we have organized a step-by-step guide to walk you through the most time-consuming and difficult challenges of a new project to help ensure that yours is a success.